 - Bake casserole for 45 minutes.
 If browning too quickly, cover casserole dish with foil.
 Allow to cool for 10-15 minutes before serving.

 I was so pleased with how this turned out.
-I don’t plan on having this carb heavy breakfast dish as part of my normal breakfast routine, but I certainly am enjoying this for breakfast this week.
 It is giving me the extra push I need to get through my last month of work at the law firm.
 The thyme and sage bring out great flavor in this savory dish.
 Everything about this dish reminds me of Easter brunch as a child at my Italian grandmother’s house.

 I will absolutely be making this again next time I host a brunch at home.
 I can already think of some variations I’d love to try: ham and cheddar; chorizo and green chilles; tomato and mozzarella.
 Oh the possibilities!